 On-campus employment often offers the flexibility of working around your class schedule as well as the potential to build experience in your preferred line of work.
-Your positive working relationship with your campus supervisor yield positive references when you apply for jobs post-graduation.
+Your positive working relationship with your campus supervisor can yield positive references when you apply for jobs post-graduation.

-Boost your resume and your pocketbook.
+Boost your resume and possibly your pocketbook.
 Contact Megan Kershner or stop by Career Services in the Ad Building central offices (1st floor).

 - Look for a campus job and complete an Employment Application.